Euclid preparation. CIV. Impact of galaxy intrinsic alignment modelling choices on Euclid 3x2pt cosmology: Introduction

-We consider three different perspectives to accomplish this goal.
-First, we study the constraining power of \gls{nla} and \gls{tatt}.
-As \gls{tatt} is a more flexible model than \gls{nla}, it is expected to allow for a more accurate description of \gls{ia} at small scales.
-However, if the small scales do not include significant additional information, the higher-order terms will not be constrained, reducing the constraining power, due to the larger number of parameters with respect to \gls{nla}.
+We considered three different perspectives to accomplish this goal and employed \textit{Euclid}-like synthetic data vectors.
+We first studied the constraining power of \gls{nla} and \gls{tatt}.
+As \gls{tatt} is a more flexible model than \gls{nla}, it is expected to allow for a more accurate description of \glspl{ia} at small scales.
+However, if the small scales do not include significant additional information, the higher-order terms will not be constrained, reducing the constraining power due to the larger number of parameters with respect to \gls{nla}.
 Here, we want to quantify if this loss of constraining power is significant.
-Even though our fiducial setup consists of $3\times 2$\,pt analyses, we also include \gls{wl}-only and $2\times 2$\,pt (\gls{gc} and \gls{ggl}) constraining power analyses, as well as some variations in the assumed cosmological model, scale cuts and priors on the \gls{ia} parameters.
-Secondly, we quantify the impact of \gls{ia} mismodelling, which refers to the scenario where a data vector follows a certain \gls{ia} model, but is modelled with a different one.
-Since we do not know the true model that best describes \gls{ia} in the Universe, it is necessary to quantify the potential biases that mismodelling \gls{ia} can induce, not only in the \gls{ia} parameters, but also in the cosmological ones \citep{Campos_model_selection, IA_mismodelling_samuroff, IA_mismodelling_Paopiamsap}.
-Finally, we evaluate the degeneracies between \gls{ia} and \gls{photo-z} estimates, since these degeneracies can mask or undermine the effect that \gls{ia} have on cosmological analyses \citep{IA_degeneracies_shun_sheng, IA_degeneracies_fischbacher, Leonard_IA_photoz_forecast, IA_degeneracies_mcdonald} and provide some recommendations on how to avoid them.
+Even though our fiducial setup consists of $3\times 2$\,pt analyses, we also included \gls{wl}-only and $2\times 2$\,pt (\gls{gc} and \gls{ggl}) constraining power analyses as well as some variations in the assumed cosmological model, scale cuts, and priors on the \gls{ia} parameters.
+Secondly, we quantified the impact of \gls{ia} mismodelling, which refers to the scenario where a data vector follows a certain \gls{ia} model but is modelled with a different one.
+Since we do not know the actual model that best describes \glspl{ia} in the Universe, it is necessary to quantify the potential biases that mismodelling \glspl{ia} can induce, not only in the \gls{ia} parameters but also in the cosmological ones \citep{Campos_model_selection, IA_mismodelling_samuroff, IA_mismodelling_Paopiamsap}.
+Finally, we evaluated the degeneracies between \gls{ia} and \gls{photo-z} estimates, since these degeneracies can mask or undermine the effect that \glspl{ia} have on cosmological analyses \citep{IA_degeneracies_shun_sheng, IA_degeneracies_fischbacher, Leonard_IA_photoz_forecast, IA_degeneracies_mcdonald}, and provided some recommendations on how to avoid them.